 1.Timing Is Everything When Traveling With Kids

 By this I don’t mean pick a time, I mean really look at when to leave.
 Find out if you will be hitting a major city at rush hour.
-It isn’t worth leaving at 6 am if this causes you to be stuck in traffic for an hour because you hit St. Louis at lunch.
+It isn’t worth leaving at 6:00 AM if this causes you to be stuck in traffic for an hour because you hit St. Louis.
 However, I DO suggest leaving early.
 Even if the kiddos are excited they are more likely to stay calm and relaxed for the first leg of the trip.
 Take full advantage of this!

 2. Manage the Munchies

 If you are going a long distance you will have to pack snacks.
 However, this might be where I have learned the most from trial and error!!
 This is where my ‘reading every label’ days have really paid off!
 If you want to maintain some sort of sanity, avoid letting them pick up HoHo’s and Twinkies for the ride.
-Loading them with sugar, then expecting them to have an “inside voice” or sit still… you get the point.Also, steer clear of artificial colors in food.
+Loading them with sugar, then expecting them to have an “inside voice” or sit still…not gonna happen.Also, steer clear of artificial colors in food.
 There are many studies that link artificial colors to hyperactivity, you can check one out here.
 Car ride and the wiggles don’t mix well.

 3. When You Are Traveling With Kids -Don’t Down the Drinks

 The same rules as the munchies apply here.
 Stay away from loads of sugar, caffeine, and colors.
 Water.
 That is all my kids have in the car.
 We also keep the water in the front seat with the adults.
 If it’s sitting with us, we can control the liquid intake.
 They get enough to stay hydrated, but they’re not downing a whole bottle in five minutes.

 Less drinks=less bathroom breaks.